dkooll/terraform-azurerm-storageaccount/README.md

 ## Features

-- Ability to create multiple storage accounts
+- Multiple storage accounts
-- Support for multiple shares, tables, containers and queues on each storage account
+- Multiple shares, tables, containers and queues on each storage account
-- Advanced threat protection can be enabled
+- Advanced threat protection
 - Ability to test different [integrations](examples) using terratest

 The below examples shows the usage and available features when consuming the module.